Does YouTube Playlist Count Views? A ThoroUgh exploration into the Mechanics of the Algorithm

 5. Should I delete old playlists that aren’t performing well?

-Instead of deleting them, improve them by improving the title, description, and video order.
+Instead of deleting them, fine-tune them by improving the title, description, and video order.